How To Name a Protected Series in Texas

 Guide to Naming a Protected Series of a Series LLC

-The naming requirements for a Series LLC are no different than a traditional Texas LLC.
-This article will focus on how to name a protected series of a Texas Series LLC.
+The naming requirements for a Series LLC are no different than the naming requirements for a traditional Texas LLC.
+This article focuses on how to name a protected series of a Texas Series LLC.

 See our Texas Series LLC page for more information about Series LLCs.